 My father, I now know, followed an unconventional path during much of his life.
 He was a multi-talented man - drove a truck for several years (a "Mack Senior" semi); drove a taxi (flexible hours); worked as an Orderly in the municipal hospital, and a few other "on the side" activities like fixing cars.
 He was not a conventionally religious man - he followed what I know now was a Pagan path.
 I was, sadly, unable to talk to him about his spirituality and his practice, because we lost him to a stroke when I was only 9 years old.

-I found Unitarian Universalism after leaving a more restrictive denomination when my family and I were invited to Kwanzaa services.
-We found an open and affirming, loving and accepting group of people who lived a set of principles I could agree with - the first being a belief in the inherent worth and dignity of every human being.
+I found Unitarian Universalism after leaving a more restrictive denomination.
+When my family and I were invited to Kwanzaa services, we found an open and affirming, loving, and accepting group of people.
+They lived a set of principles I could agree with - the first being a belief in the inherent worth and dignity of every human being.

 I became interested in Spiritual Direction after searching for something that could bring me closer to my ancestral origins.
 After losing my father when I was quite young, I never had the chance to ask him about his spiritual practice.
 I did have a chance to discuss spirituality and religion with my mother, and she impressed upon me that she was not going to dictate the spiritual path I would take - she wanted me to explore, to learn, and to choose my own path.

-That all now helps to inform and shape my path as I continue my studies in Ministry with the ultimate goal of Ordination.
-I'm pursuing a Master of Divinity degree at the Starr King School for the Ministry, and expanding my knowledge of ancestral practices at the same time, and learning how to help others in their own journey.
+That all now helps to inform and shape my path as I continue my studies.
+I'm pursuing a Master of Divinity degree at the Starr King School for the Ministry and Ordination as a Unitarian Universalist Minister.
+I'm passionate about expanding my knowledge of multi-religious practices and learning how to help others along their own spiritual journey.

 I wanted to empower women to live a Spiritually Authentic life